mystoryfantacy/BlackJack-Solver/README.md

 Because the simplicity of BlackJack and the state space is not very large, Monte-Carlo method can get best performance in this game.
 A DNN trained with data sampled in Monte-Carlo algorithm can get the second best performance.
 And a simple empirical algorithm does well unexpectedly.
-It's possible to traverse all states exhaustedly and the analytic algorithm indeed do in this way.
+It's possible to traverse all states exhaustedly and the analytic algorithm indeed did in this way.
 However the performance is a little upset maybe due to I mistook something.
 I also tried an algorithm combined Monte-Carlo and DNN training, it could get a not bad performance but couldn't competite with DNN directily trained with data from pure Monte-Carlo.
 I think it's because pure Monte-Carlo can collect all states and state-action value thanks to the small state space, but comination algorithm always missed some states.